-Shari'ah principles do not fit into any of the applicable Western systems (i.e. civil law and/or common law), because they are not limited/applicable to any specific territory or state structure, nor are they valid for all residents of each state.
-In this context, the Albania courts might not accept application of a non-national system of law such as Shari'ah principles.
+On the basis of Western doctrinal studies, the Shari'ah principles do not fit into any of the applicable Western systems (i.e. civil law and/or common law), because they are not limited/applicable to any specific territory or State structure, nor are they valid for all residents of each State.
+In this context, the Albanian courts might not accept application of a non-national system of law such as the Shari'ah principles.

 We are not aware of any case law with regard to the applicability of Shari'ah law in Albania.
-Hence to the best of our knowledge the applicability, acceptance and/or enforcement of Shari'ah law principles have not been tested in front of the Albanian court.
+Hence to the best of our knowledge the applicability, acceptance and/or enforcement by Albanian courts of Shari'ah law principles have not been tested in front of the Albanian courts.